 Pushing data via webhooks only works if the infrastructure is locked down.
 Here's what we configure for every deployment:

-IP allow-listing — only Retell's known IP ranges can hit your webhook endpoints.
+IP allow-listing, only our known IP ranges can hit your webhook endpoints.
 Everything else gets blocked at the firewall.

-Retry logic with expiry — if your endpoint goes down temporarily, Retell retries with exponential backoff.
+Retry logic with expiry, if your endpoint goes down temporarily, we retry with exponential backoff.
 After the retry window, the data gets purged.
 No indefinite queuing.

 This matters because the webhook is your data pipeline.
-If it's not secured, you've moved the vulnerability from Retell's storage to your API endpoint.
+If it's not secured, you've moved the vulnerability from our storage to your API endpoint.

 We've seen competitors skip this step.
 Don't be them.